MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-46-Swap-Data-Recordkeeping-Reporting-Requirements-PreEnactment-Transition-Swaps/section-46.1.md

 *Multi-asset swap* means a swap that does not have one easily identifiable primary underlying notional item, but instead involves multiple underlying notional items within the Commission's jurisdiction that belong to different asset classes.

-*Non-SD/MSP counterparty* means a swap counterparty that is neither a swap dealer nor a major swap participant.
+*Non-SD/MSP/DCO counterparty* means a swap counterparty that is not a swap dealer, major swap participant, or derivatives clearing organization.

-*Other commodity swap* means any swap not included in the credit, equity, foreign exchange, or interest rate asset classes, including, without limitation, any swap for which the primary underlying item is a physical commodity or the price or any other aspect of a physical commodity.

 *Pre-enactment swap* means any swap entered into prior to enactment of the Dodd-Frank Act of 2010 (July 21, 2010), the terms of which have not expired as of the date of enactment of that Act.

-*Reporting counterparty* means the counterparty required to report swap data pursuant to this part, selected as provided in § 46.5.
+*Reporting counterparty* means the counterparty required to report data for a pre-enactment swap or a transition swap pursuant to this part, selected as provided in § 46.5.

-*Required swap continuation data* means all of the data elements that must be reported during the existence of a swap as required by part 45 of this chapter.
+*Required swap continuation data* means all of the data elements that shall be reported during the existence of a swap as required by part 45 of this chapter.

-*Swap data repository* has the meaning set forth in CEA section 1a(48), and in part 49 of this chapter.

-*Swap dealer* has the meaning set forth in CEA section 1a(49), and in part 1 of this chapter.
+*Substitute counterparty identifier* means a unique alphanumeric code assigned by a swap data repository to a swap counterparty prior to the Commission designation of a legal entity identifier system on July 23, 2012.

 *Transition swap* means any swap entered into on or after the enactment of the Dodd-Frank Act of 2010 (July 21, 2010) and prior to the applicable compliance date on which a registered entity or swap counterparty subject to the jurisdiction of the Commission is required to commence full compliance with all provisions of this part, as set forth in the preamble to this part.

+(b) *Other defined terms.* Terms not defined in this part have the meanings assigned to the terms in § 1.3 of this chapter.

+[77 FR 35226, June 12, 2012, as amended at 85 FR 75594, Nov.
+25, 2020]